Hardi-St/MobaLedLib/README.md

   - Added a menu to save/load/delete example sheeds
   - User interface is automatically switched to English (Example descriptions still German)

+Ver.: 0.8.0 16.07.19:
+  - Added new assembly document for the main PCB from Alf and Armin